Sweedeedee: Reception

 In 2021, The Oregonian's Michael Russell gave the restaurant a 'B+' rating.
 He included Sweedeedee in the newspaper's "ultimate guide to Portland's 40 best brunches" in 2019.
-In 2020, Willamette Week readers named the restaurant a runner-up in the Best Brunch Spot category of the newspaper's annual readers' poll.
-Portland Monthly included the French toast in a 2022 list of "The 12 Best Breakfasts in Portland".
+In 2020, Willamette Week readers named the restaurant a runner-up in the Best Brunch Spot category of the newspaper's annual 'Best of Portland' readers' poll.
+Portland Monthly included the French toast in a 2022 list of the city's twelve best breakfasts.
+Sweedeedee was included in Eater Portland's 2025 list of the city's best restaurants for mid-week lunches.
+Paolo Bicchieri included the business in Eater Portland's 2025 overview of the city's best restaurants for lunch.
+Sweedeedee was included in Time Out Portland's 2025 list of the city's eighteen best restaurants.